 Idit Elia Nathan— Draw Me a Home

-What role will the ‘home’ play during this unprecedented period of self-isolation and extended separation?
-You can join in the conversation @drawmeahome and an edited selection of these impressions will be hosted on the Draw Me a Home Journal.
-You can also find a list of the current provocations here.
+An edited selection of responses and impressions will be hosted on the Draw Me a Home Journal.
+You can also find a list of the current questions and provocations here.

 To mark the culmination of this project, Idit will be in-conversation via Zoom with curator Natalie Pace at Revoluton Arts’ Creative Café on Wednesday 15 July from 6.30-7.30pm.
 You can book your place via Eventbrite.

 Draw Me a Home is generously funded by Art Council England.
 It is organised by Departure Lounge, in partnership with The Culture Trust, Luton and with the collaboration of curator Natalie Pace.
 With special thanks to the support provided by Revoluton Arts, Luton.